hacks-guide/Guide-WiiU/docs/extras/block-updates.md

 # Blocking Updates

 All currently known Wii U exploits can, unlike e.g. the Nintendo Switch RCM exploit, be patched by a system update.
 Although the Wii U is no longer officially supported, Nintendo may still release updates for it.
-Namely the updates 5.5.3 and 5.5.4 were both released after the Wii U was discontinued, so blocking updates is still a recommended action.
+Namely, the updates 5.5.3 and 5.5.4 were both released after the Wii U was discontinued, so blocking updates is still a recommended action.

 ### Instructions

-Currently two ways exist to block updates on the Wii U system:
+Currently, two ways exist to block updates on the Wii U system:
 <!-- tabs:start -->

 #### **Deleting The Update Folder**